 - obsessive compulsive disorder

 - some eating disorders, especially bulimia

-In family therapy, a therapist or a pair of therapists work with the whole family to explore each family member’s situation and to understand the family's difficulties.
+In family therapy, a therapist or a pair of therapists work with the whole family.
+They explore each family member’s situation and to understand the family's difficulties.

 Family therapy promotes: